SEUZFY/LCP_Runoff_modelling/README.md

-# assignment2
-assignment 2 for GEO1015.
+# Flow direction and flow accumulation.
 LCP for flow direction computation and flow accumulation computation.